 This page will be updated regularly with any changes to township services during the COVID-19 pandemic.
 Please check in before making a trip to any of our township facilities to confirm operating hours.

-Our municipal office at 18 Centre Street will be open to the public by appointment only.
+Our municipal office at 18 Centre Street is closed to walk-in traffic.

-Please phone (613-658-3055) or email our office before visiting.
-Township staff will do their best to help you remotely, or schedule an appointment as necessary.
+Please phone (613-658-3055) or email our office instead of visiting so that our team can help you remotely.
 We’d like to assure our residents that our office remains staffed and operational to provide service and assistance.

 Your 2020 dog tags and waste transfer station payment cards can be purchased through our online store www.twpec.ca/shop and burn permits can be obtained (at no cost) online here: www.ec.burnpermits.com/.
 For a list of retailers that sell township garbage bags, visit our waste collection page.